archd3sai/Customer-Survival-Analysis-and-Churn-Prediction/README.md

 ![](https://github.com/archd3sai/Customer-Churn-Analysis-and-Prediction/blob/master/Images/pdp-tenure.png)

 3. Shap values (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
-In below plot we can see that why a particual customer's churning probability is higher than baseline value and which features are causing them.
+In below plot we can see that why a particual customer's churning probability is less than baseline value and which features are causing them.

 ![](https://github.com/archd3sai/Customer-Churn-Analysis-and-Prediction/blob/master/Images/shap.png)

 ## Flask App

 I saved the final tuned Random Forest model and deployed it using Flask web app.
 Flask is a micro web framework written in Python.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+I also saved the shap value explainer tuned using random forest model to show shap plots in app.

-The app shows churning probability, gauge chart of how severe a customer is and shap values based on customer's data.
+The final app shows churning probability, gauge chart of how severe a customer is and shap values based on customer's data.
 The final app layout can be seen above.